Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 unfair_quiz: page, text
 --
+A week later,
+it was the very first day of juris classes.
-A week later, a juris quiz came at the end of class.
+A quiz came at the end of class.

-Wind stared at the questions — half were on statutes and cases the class hadn’t even touched.
+Wind stared at the questions.

-Someone raised a hand, “We haven’t covered this yet.”
+Someone raised a hand,
+“We haven’t covered this yet.”

 “It’s in the syllabus,” the teacher said, without looking up.
 It wasn’t.